rlauer6/doc-converter/README.md

 ]]}}
 ```

-In that case, you need to do the following things:
+In that case, you essentially need to do the following things:

 1. Create an EC2 instance
 2. Install the *necessary* RPM packages as described in the `doc-converter.spec` file.